computersciencecs/694/README.md

 ### Build inference prompts

-Run make-testprompt in the ./RecRankerEval/1-dataprocess/ directory to pointwisetest.jsonl, pairwisetest.jsonl and listwisetest.jsonl for inference respectively.
+Run make-testprompt in the ./RecRankerEval/1-dataprocess/ directory to pointwisetest.jsonl, pairwisetest.jsonl, pairwise_invtest.jsonl and listwisetest.jsonl for inference respectively.

 ### Inference the LLM